logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/query.md

     ```

 !!! warning
-    Evey join/filter operation applied to an existing feature view query instance will update its state and accumulate.
+    Every join/filter operation applied to an existing feature view query instance will update its state and accumulate.
-    To successfully apply new join/filter logic it is recommended to refresh query instance by re-fetching it:
+    To successfully apply new join/filter logic it is recommended to refresh the query instance by re-fetching the feature view:

 === "Python"
     ```python